mattvenn/energy-wristband/README.md

 Home electricy usage needs to be reduced, and often there is room for easy savings.
-I tried to inspire people with the numbers behind energy use with [cursive data](http://cursivedata.org) - a project that brings the numbers to life using wall-hanging drawing robots.
+I tried to inspire people with the numbers behind energy use with [cursive data](http://cursivedata.co.uk) - a project that brings the numbers to life using wall-hanging drawing robots.

 Over the course of the cursive data project I discovered:

-* Energy usage information in the home is boring.
+* Energy usage information in the home is repetitive (boring).
 * A wall hanging drawing robot needs a lot of love and attention to work well.

 A nice looking picture that's drawn in an interesting way could well inspire